Approximate Tree Decompositions of Planar Graphs in Linear Time: Introduction

-In contrast to general graphs, on planar graphs many graph parameters as branchwidth \ttt{and rank-width} differ only by a constant factor \ttt{from the treewidth~\cite{FomSD10,Oum08,RobS91}}.
-For that reason, our algorithm can be also used to find a constant approximation for these parameters on planar graphs \ff{in a time linear in} \tty{$n$.\conf{ Missing proofs are sketched in the appendix.
-Complete proofs and further details can be found in the full version \cite{archivX}.}}
+In contrast to general graphs, on planar graphs many graph parameters as branchwidth and rank-width differ only by a constant factor from the tree\-width~\cite{RobS91,FomSD10,Oum08}.
+Thus, our algorithm also computes a constant factor approximation for these parameters on $n$-vertex planar graphs in a time linear in~$n$.